Skip to content

 1. Launch KPG Run

-5. Click “Solve” and watch the console output
+5. Click Solve button and monitor the console output

 6. View results in the Results tab